 When the process of reflection on Europe was completed in the Senate in June 2009, it was decided to adopt a new procedure on the European policy and legislative process.
 This procedure took effect at the start of the 2009-2010 parliamentary year.
-The new procedure for the Senate’s committees is elaborated in this memorandum.
+The new procedure for the Senate’s committees is elaborated in the text below.

-As the 'gatekeeper' role of the standing committee for European Cooperation Organisations (ESO) has been abolished, each committee must now itself select which European proposals it wishes to scrutinise.
+As the 'gatekeeper' role of the standing committee for European Afairs (EA) has been abolished, each committee must now itself select which European proposals it wishes to scrutinise.
 The new procedure provides two selection options for this purpose.

 1)Annual Legislative and Work Programme of the European Commission